Running SUSHI

 SUSHI Outputs

 Based on the inputs in FSH files, sushi-config.yaml, and the IG project directory, SUSHI populates the fsh-generated directory.
-For example, running SUSHI on the customized-ig project from the Project Structure section would add a fsh-generated folder as shown below:
+For example, running SUSHI on the my-project project from the Project Structure section would add a fsh-generated folder as shown below:

 ├── fsh-generated